prof-cordell-classes/f19-bbb-fieldbook-madelinehulse/Final Book Project/PrototypeWriteUp.md

 #Project Prototype:

-Image uploaded separately because I couldn't figure out how to get them in here.
+Image uploaded separately because I couldn't figure out how to get it in here.

 Outline: